Summary

 Disclosures

-JH has chaired advisory boards for Napp Pharmaceuticals Ltd., chaired a symposium, is a principle investigator and has participated in advisory boards for Grunenthal Ltd., and has given lectures for Pfizer Ltd. JH has also attended the American Pain Society meeting in 2009 sponsored by Grunenthal.
+JH has chaired advisory boards for Napp Pharmaceuticals Ltd., chaired a symposium, is a principal investigator and has participated in advisory boards for Grunenthal Ltd., and has given lectures for Pfizer Ltd. JH attended the American Pain Society meeting in 2009 sponsored by Grunenthal.

 Consultant in Pain Medicine